 If you look in your quick settings menu (swipe down from the top), you can also access a dark mode switch there.
 You may need to click on the pencil icon in the lower-left corner of the quick settings drop-down to find the new setting.

-Android 10 comes with new tools designed to help you disconnect.
+Android 10 comes with tools designed to help you disconnect.
 The biggest of these is Focus Mode.
-Here's how it to turn on it:
+Here's how it to turn it on:

 - To enable the new Focus Mode, you must have the Digital Wellbeing app.
 Go to Settings > Digital Wellbeing and parental controls > Ways to Disconnect.

 - You’ll see three options - tap on each to set it up: Dashboard (set timers for specific apps); Wind Down (use Night Light to tint the screen for dim lighting and turn on Do Not Disturb); Focus Mode (pause apps such as Facebook or Instagram so that you can literally focus on and not get distracted).

 With Live Captions, Google Assistant can process speech on-device at near-zero latency, serving up transcriptions in real-time, even when you have no network connection.
 Think of these as real-time captions for just about everything on your phone, and it all happens locally on the device.
 Closed captions are crucial for deaf and hard-of-hearing people.
 You'll be able to turn on this feature under accessibility settings.

-The back button, a classic navigation feature in Android, has been ditched in Android 10.
+The back button, a classic navigation feature in Android, was ditched in Android 10.
 Alternatively, the update includes a full set of gestures so that Android users can move beyond buttons, virtual or otherwise.
 So, instead of the three icons at the bottom of your screen, you will see a black strip with a white dash in the centre (or white strip with a black background, depending on the page's background colour).

 Google has made gestures optional, however.
 Here’s how to enable them: